wagrenier/ZeroUndub/README.md

 * 100% FMV are undubbed

 Next version:
-* Compressed audio for larger audio files
+* Inject what is possible into audio files, at risk of shortening the audio

 What this programs needs:
 * Your owned copy of Project Zero ISO (EU)